England: Football's Coming Home? A nation on the edge of glory

 On home soil, this just hits differently.

-England goes wild for major tournaments that aren’t close to home, but with six of England’s seven games in this tournament at Wembley, the excitement and pride are far greater.
+England goes wild for major tournaments that aren’t close to home, but with six of England’s seven games in this tournament at Wembley, the excitement and pride is far greater.

 The atmosphere around Wembley before, during and after games is one of extreme positivity.
 Of course, it helps if you’re winning, but it’s more about where this team is going.